oracle-livelabs/security/database/advanced/key-vault_ssh/key-vault_ssh.md

         **Note**: In this example, now we have two public keys in the SSH Server wallet: one key uploaded into OKV in Task 2 from the remote server DBSECLAB and one key created in OKV by KVRESTADMIN

-    - Now, we can remove the public key created in OKV by DBSECLAB
+    - Now, we can remove the public key that was uploaded in OKV by DBSECLAB

         - Click the checkbox of the public key that was **created in OKV by DBSECLAB** and click on **Remove Objects** to remove the public key from the SSH Server Wallet